I didn’t know about shadow work.

-The gray morning light seeped through the window in my room, waking me from my blissful slumber.
+The gray morning light seeped through the window, waking me from my blissful slumber.

-Then, the dread of facing another day.
-It’s so warm, cozy and safe under the covers.
-Why can’t I just stay here?
+Then, the dread of facing another day: Why can’t I just stay under the covers?

 I feared getting into another raging dispute with my partner.
-I cringed at colleagues’ rude remarks, and the immense workload.
-Living abroad severed me from all of my friends and family.
+I cringed at colleagues’ rude remarks and the immense workload.
+Living abroad severed me from friends and family.

 I felt lonely, depressed and helpless.

 Somehow, I managed to get by until one day, I stumbled on some articles about mindfulness.